 How did Michelle’s program change your attitude to presenting in business?

-I honestly hated having to present to a group.
-One on one was not a problem for me, but if I had to present to a group, goodness throw me a life jacket….
+Before working with Michelle, I honestly hated having to present to a group.
+One-on-one was not a problem for me, but if I had to present to a group, goodness throw me a life jacket….
 I got so nervous!

 Overall, it changed my attitude about how valuable presenting is in business and leadership.
-It also my attitude about my self and my own skill and ability to communicate effectively.
+It also changed my attitude and belief about myself and my own skill and ability to communicate effectively.

 In general, what positive outcomes have you achieved from improving your presentation skills?

-Since attending the program, I’ve had the opportunity to present at several large and important events.
+Since attending the masterclass, I’ve had the opportunity to present at several large and important events.
 I seriously doubt I would have been given these opportunities had I not attended Michelle’s training.

 I have also received positive feedback about how my skills have dramatically improved from my skills from my colleagues.
 This positive feedback has been very encouraging.
 What has been even more important than receiving external praise, has been how I feel about myself when I present – such a huge change internally.

-Michelle’s program was so good that I have often revisited my folder, video and book to refresh the skills I learnt.
+Michelle’s masterclass was so good that I have often revisited my folder, video and book over the years to refresh the skills I learnt.
 You know when a program has been worthwhile, because you continually use the new skills and go back to the training material – it has been my little secret weapon!